Balkan Trip Itinerary

 Drive to Plitvice National Park.
 Stay overnight in one of the hotels either in or near the park.
 You can buy either a 1-day or a 2-day entry ticket.
 If you choose a 2-day ticket then you can spend some time on your arrival afternoon exploring the walkways throughout this stunning national park.
 Take a second day to fully explore the park, take the boat ride and really enjoy this natural wonder.

 This time drive south to Trogir.
 Choose to stay anywhere in either the Trogir or Split area.
 Stay 3 nights and spend time exploring Trogir, Split as well as the surrounding area.
 By all means, take the opportunity to get in some beach time as there are some fabulous stretches of coastline here.

 Days 13-14: Orebic on the Peljesac Peninsula

-Drive south to Ploce and take the ferry to the Peljesac peninsula.
+Drive south to Ploce and then take the ferry to the Peljesac peninsula.
 The ferries depart regularly so just turn up and buy your ticket for the next ferry.
 Drive into the queue line when you arrive.
 Then leave your car there and walk across the road to the ticket shop.
 It’s quite an informal process but it works very efficiently.
 They will call you forward when the ferry is ready to board.